 love to chase balls.

+Disc dogs, or canine frisbee, is another sport that almost any dog can learn.
+Very simply, the dog catches a frisbee that his handler throws.
 In competition though, it gets more difficult... it can include several discs, back flips, and vaults off of the handler.

 By far the most exciting in the round-up, protection sports are for the big boys and girls.
 While any breed is allowed to compete, you’ll typically see working and herding breeds here.